Developer Docs | Kommunicate

 });

-You can open an individual chat thread by calling the below function and passing the clientChannelKey the clientChannelKey is which you got from the buildConversation method "Success" response message object.
+You can open a particular conversation by calling the below function and passing the clientChannelKey the clientChannelKey is which you got from the buildConversation method "Success" response message object.

 let clientChannelKey = "clientChannelKey" //pass the clientChannelKey here